 Who straight, “Your suit is granted,” said, and died.

-It becomes clear in these lines the the speaker is following the path of the crucifixion.
-He is unable to find Christ, instead he hears “a ragged noise and mirth.”
+It becomes clear in these lines the speaker is following the path of the crucifixion.
+He is unable to find Christ, instead, he hears “a ragged noise and mirth.”
 This represents the crowds which gathered and cried out in support of Christ’s crucifixion.

 Finally, the speaker comes upon Christ.
 He is there, between “thieves and murders.”
 Here, Herbert references the fact that Christ was crucified between two thieves or rebels of some kind.
 As soon as Herbert’s speaker finds Christ he is spoken to.
 He informs Herbert that his “suit is granted.”
 This is the redemption he was looking for.